-The naked motorcycle draws power from the same 199.5cc, single-cylinder, 4-stroke, liquid-cooled engine that was used in the previous model.
-Putting out 25bhp of power, the engine is good for 19.2Nm of torque and is paired to the six-speed unit that transmits power to the rear wheel.
-It is to be noted that the engine now complies with the BS IV emissions.
+The naked motorcycle is powered by the same 199.5cc, single-cylinder, 4-stroke, liquid-cooled engine that also powers the previous model.
+This engine churns out a maximum power output of 25bhp and a peak torque of 19.2Nm.
+Power is transmitted to the rear wheels via a six-speed gearbox.
+It is to be noted that the engine is compliant with the BSIV emission norms.

 Claimed to offer top speed of 150kmph, the new Duke 200 is armed with the side-mounted exhaust and Ride-by-Wire technology.
 As for the suspension set up, it uses WP upside-down forks at front and monoshock absorbers at rear.
 For retarding power, the bike gets disc brakes with anti-lock-braking system (ABS).

 2017 KTM Duke 200 Design

 As mentioned in the beginning, the bike looks like a scaled-down version of the 1290 Super Duke R and is retains the single-piece frame from the outgoing model.
 In front, the LED headlamp unit has been replaced with the halogen lamps.
 Along with the split headlamps, the bike also sports high-mounted blinkers, restyled fuel tank, smaller rear section, exposed trellis sub-frame and larger tank shrouds with contrasting colours.
 The new body graphics and orange rims make the bike appear sportier.